 Activities like newsletters, blogs, event attendance, video content, etc. can raise Attention and increase Interest in your firm’s practice (brand).
 As these activities stimulate the legal consumers’ brand awareness and perception, potential clients might develop a Desire and hire you (Action) when they need legal assistance.

 The second principle focuses on marketing reliability and validity.
 To advertise and market your practice in the most efficient and effective manner, your activities need to target the right client segment with the right message.
 Your firm’s marketing efforts are more reliable and efficient when you take the time to define the right target segment.

-Additionally, when your firm focuses on creating the right message, the validity or effectiveness of a particular marketing activity is significantly enhanced.
+Additionally, when your firm focuses on creating the right message, the validity or effectiveness of particular marketing activities is significantly enhanced.

-When developing a mix of marketing activities or tools, such as social media, newsletters, networking or entertainment, it is important to make sure that these activities are both reliable (efficient) and valid (effective).
+When developing a mix of marketing activities or tools, such as social media, newsletters, networking, or entertainment, it is important that they are both reliable (efficient) and valid (effective).